 MANEATINGPLANT’s Garlic Chile Noods and Fried Shroom Bao

-Owners Candice Tzeng and Phil Kwan helm this vegan pop-up-slash-catering service that draws throngs of crowds with the flavors of their Chinese and Taiwanese roots.
+Owners Candice Tzeng and Phil Kwan helm this vegan pop-up-turned-brick-and-mortar that draws throngs of crowds with the flavors of their Chinese and Taiwanese roots.
 Street food favorites like crispy mushroom bao buns, garlic chile noodles, and Singaporean crab cakes have helped MEP amass a loyal following (that includes VegNews editors), while elegant supper clubs and intimate eight-course dinners showcase their tremendous skill.

 Pow Pow’s Korean BBQ’d Jackfruit on Trolley Fries